TheBluestBluester/omegga-TrenchWarfare/README.md

 The trench bricks MUST be 2x cubes, 4x cubes, 16x, 32x, 64x, etc.

-Due to the way the trench plugin works its limited to a single color.

 #### Adding maps
 After your map has been complete you can simply put the map BRS file into the Map folder in the plugin and then restart the plugin.